I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Despite this advantage, there is still a lot to set up.
 What does a 15-year-old kid do with himself after he has been involved in an epic superhero battle?
 How does he make himself useful?
 How can a kid who is still dealing with the pressures of growing up fit into a team of full grown adults who do not have to hide their identities from the world, don’t have to answer to their aunts, friends, or teachers as to why they disappear all the time, and who is taking it all in with unabashed enthusiasm?

-Fans were promised a John Hughes-style story to headline their first MCU Spidey story.
-While the movie pays homage, sometimes literally (at one point he runs through suburban backyards parallel to the climax of Ferris Bueller), to Hughes’ 80’s teen comedies, it is still a very modern, stand alone interpretation of the character.
+Fans were promised a John Hughes-style film as their first MCU Spidey story.
+While the movie pays homage, sometimes literally (at one point Peter runs through suburban backyards parallel to the climax of Ferris Bueller), to Hughes’ 80’s teen comedies, it is still a very modern, stand alone interpretation of the character.
 I wouldn’t say that it embodies a classic teen movie since it focuses more on the spectacle than the personal, which was Hughes’ specialty.
-The scenes move fast, and there’s little time for reflection as Peter hops from school to social to superhero tasks.
+The scenes move fast, and there’s little time for reflection as Peter hops from school to social to superhero engagements.

 I found myself disappointed with all of the tech that he possesses at one point.
 Spider-Man works best with his bare bones approach to crime fighting, relying on his powers and intellect to get him through each fight.
 This is what makes him so relatable and great.
 My disappointment turned to understanding when Tony, upset with Peter’s increasing involvement in taking down Toomes’ plans to steal more alien parts, takes away his suit, and Peter has nothing but his homemade costume and his wits available to finish his self-made mission.